 Events & exhibits

 See what's coming up in the library's event listings, and sign up to receive our weekly exhibits & events email.
-Don't miss this year's Café Shapiro reading series, with some of the best undergraduate writers reading their stories and poems over five evenings in February.

 Get skills, get credit